PHOTO STORY: Niles Scream Park opens for season Friday - Leader Publications

 “We always get excited about opening,” said owner Pete Karlowicz.
 “We work on this all year long, so we are ready.”

-This year marks the park’s 48th consecutive year of the Scream Park’s annual fright festival.
+This year marks the Scream Park’s annual fright festival.
 The park boasts 44-acres filled with frightful sights that are rebuilt each year.
 The park is recognized both regionally and nationally as a top haunted house, having been recognized six years in a row by Haunted Attraction Magazine as a “Top 31 Must-See Haunted Attraction.”

 “We are a gem in Niles,” Karlowicz said.
 “Niles is known for the Apple Festival, but we are also known for the haunted house, and people must appreciate it because they come back every year.
 We are proud of that, and we are happy to be here in Niles.”